nkoriyama/nkCryptoTool/README.md

 | liblz4.dll             | BSD 2-Clause License        |
 | libcrypto-3-x64.dll    | Apache License 2.0 |

+* These libraries are licensed under the LGPL v3 with the GCC Runtime Library Exception, which allows them to be linked with proprietary applications.
+See the included license texts for full details.

 ### Compliance Notes

 - All LGPL-licensed DLLs are dynamically linked, and their replacement by the user is permitted.